Servebolt/servebolt-optimizer/README.md

 If you want to build a local production-ready version of the plugin you can run the command `composer local-build`.
 When the command has executed you should have a file in the project root path called `servebolt-optimizer.zip` which contains the plugin prepared the same way as when it is shipped to WordPress.org.

 ## Changelog

+#### 3.5.6
+* Added the transformation of SRC's for images implemented via blocks for Accelerated Domains/Servebolt CDN
+* Added unit tests for new functionality
 #### 3.5.5
 * Tested against WordPress 6.0
 * Added Andrew Killen as developer